 And to make it even more fun, and mood-boosting, choose adult coloring books with affirmations or good quotes so you feel even more encouraged and brighten your mood as well.

-Coloring like many artistic activities puts one in a calm state of mind and has a meditative quality that reduces stress and anxiety and eases dark moods.
+Coloring like many artistic activities is an effective way to calm the mind because it has a meditative quality that helps reduce stress and anxiety and reduce depression.

 Try adult coloring and enjoy this easy form of meditation.

-Try this 100 Amazing Patterns adult coloring book and calm your mind and feel zen by creating some gorgeous patterns.
+Get started with this 100 Amazing Patterns adult coloring book.
+Calm your mind and feel zen by creating some gorgeous patterns.